How To Handle The Heckler

 I make sure I grab them occasionally by calling a few out by name, walking into the crowd and messing with some regulars.
 Everyone likes a little fame and notoriety.

-Here's lesson #1.
-I'm at a local favorite and longest continually running comedy room in Arizona!
+At a local favorite.
+The longest continually running comedy room in Arizona!
 The Hidden House from 2011.
-Enjoy the lesson, class.
+Enjoy.

-COPY, PASTE THE LINK BELOW INTO YOUR BROWSER AND BE READY FOR A NAUGHTY WORD OR TWO.
+COPY, PASTE THE LINK BELOW INTO YOUR BROWSER.